Q: Does setting up the Bike Tow Leash require tools?

 9. The BTL, primarily for bicycles, also will attach and work great on mobility scooters, chairs and other personal mobility devices.
 For these special needs applications, please contact us prior to purchase for specific instructions for your device.
 Emailing photos and links to the equipment is a great help and saves time.
 Go to the photos tab to view some of these special needs application and installations.

-We recommend using a Martingale type collar, having the secondary tightening loop and 3 rings.
-Use the center ring for walking on a regular leash and biking in high distraction and risk areas as the dog cannot back out of this type collar.
+We recommend using our Martingale type collar, in our accessories.
+It has a larger secondary tightening loop, 3 attachment rings plus holds adjustment better than most making it ideal for riding and walking.
+Use the center ring for walking on a regular leash and biking in high distraction and risk areas.
+Adjusted properly, the dog cannot back out of this type collar.
 Use one of the outer rings for normal riding so that you differentiate between loose leash walking and allowing your dog to propel the bike.
 The outer rings provide a looser collar and since the BTL pulls from the side the force goes to the side of the neck and shoulder not up against the dog's throat.
+Click Here for our Dog Biking and Walking collar; https://biketowleash.com/collections/accessories/products/bike-tow-leash-martingale-collar

 - Q: I am going out to buy a bike to use with my BTL, what type of bicycle is best?